haleydek/pet_adoption/README.md

 # PetAdoption

-This Ruby Gem provides a CLI to view the pets available for adoption at the Twin Cities' Animal Humane Society per the organization's website.
+This CLI app scrapes all pets currently available for adoption on the Twin Cities' Animal Humane Society's website.
+Follow the prompts in your terminal to browse the available pets and find your future fur baby!

 ## Installation